 - Be careful while tempering, see that it does not burn.

 - If you are using ready made tamarind paste use the same quantity as mentioned.

 - Adjust the salt and tamarind quantities as per your taste.

 - You could add quarter of curd or water for the chutney if you find it too spicy.
 Thus, the spice can be reduced.

-- This, Green chilli chutney / Mirchi pachchadi stays fresh upto 2-3 weeks in the refrigerator.
+- Storage: This, Green chilli chutney / Bajji Mirchi pachadi stays fresh up to a week at room temperature and up to 2-3 weeks when stored in the refrigerator.

 - As this chutney itself is being made with Green Chillies , its obviously going to be more spicier than other chutneys/dips.

 - Hence, the taste is spicy and tangy, expect it to be SUPER SPICY.

 - We had this, Indian style Jalapeno chutney / Mirchi Pachadi as a dip along with Masala Vada / Lentil Masala Nuggets (Stove Top, Air Fryer, Oven Baked)